lmyint/personal_site/content/post/2018-08-10-dnd-scraping-rvest-rselenium.md

 ### What did work <a id="success"></a>

-Only when I stumbled upon this [Stack Overflow post](https://stackoverflow.com/questions/40198182/403-error-when-using-rvest-to-log-into-website-for-scraping)did I learn about the `RSelenium` package.
+Only when I stumbled upon this [Stack Overflow post](https://stackoverflow.com/questions/40198182/403-error-when-using-rvest-to-log-into-website-for-scraping) did I learn about the `RSelenium` package.
 [Selenium](https://www.seleniumhq.org/) is a tool for automating web browsers, and the `RSelenium` package is the R interface for it.

 I am really grateful to the posters on that Stack Overflow question and [this blog post](https://abdallaabdi.com/2016/02/13/navigating-scraping-job-sites-rvest-rselenium/) for getting me started with `RSelenium`.
 The only problem is that the `startServer` function used in both posts is now defunct.
 When calling `startServer`, the message text informs you of the `rsDriver` function.